TediusTimmy/X16Cell/README.md

 X16Cell
 =======

-Well, it works about as well as Excel does.... except Excel can save and load.
+Well, it works about as well as Excel does....

 In following my tradition of decimal spreadsheet programs, here is this abomination.
 This implements an eight digit decimal floating point number.
 The numerics are ... sloppy, to say the least, but it shouldn't be noticeable so long as you are only using the program to manage the budget of a normal person.
 Not a millionaire.
 The math, at this time, only supports round-to-zero* (*round-to-zero is not always round-to-zero, see further notes).